 As one of the leading academic research centers in the nation, faculty researchers at the University of Pittsburgh frequently collaborate with external investigators and institutions.
 In an effort to reduce duplicate submission and oversight by multiple IRBs for the same protocol, the University of Pittsburgh IRB offers reliance agreement opportunities.
 Reliance agreements are arrangements between institutions allowing the IRB of one institution to rely on the IRB of another institution for review of human subjects research.
-Effective May 25, 2017, the National Institutes of Health will mandate the use of single IRBs as a contingency for funding of multi-center studies.
+Effective January 25, 2018, the National Institutes of Health mandated the use of single IRBs as a contingency for funding of multi-center studies.

 - Single IRB Review: a legal arrangement that allows one IRB to review the research on behalf of other engaged institutions.